Adventures of the Lankaran Khanate Vizier: History of the writing, translations and editions

 Mirza Yusif Khan informed the translator about Akhundov's desire, and he changed the name of the comedy.
 After that, the comedy started to be published under the title "The Adventures of the Lankaran Khanate Vizier".

-In 1928, the comedy was released as a separate book.
+An English translation appeared in London in 1882 by Guy Le Strange and W.H.D.
+Haggard.
+In 1928, the comedy was released as a separate book IN Azerbaijani.

 Productions

 Between 1852 and 1853, the comedy was successfully staged on the Russian stage in Tiflis.

 On 10 (22) March 1873, this comedy was chosen to be the first Azerbaijani amateur performance staged in Baku.
 It was staged under the direction of Hasan-bey Zardabi and with the active participation of Najaf bey Vezirov.
 This was the beginning of the Azerbaijani theatre's history.
 Akhundov learned about this event from the newspaper "Kavkaz" and in his letter to Hasan bey Zardabi wrote:

 In 1897, when the comedy was preparing for staging in the house of Jahangir Zeynalov, there were not enough amateur actors to perform the episodic roles in the play.
 Then S. M. Ganizade and Habib bey Makhmudbeyov attracted their students - Huseyn Khalafov (Arablinsky) and Mir Makhmud Kazimovsky, who later became major figures of the Azerbaijani stage.

 In 2009, the director Mardan Feyzullaev staged this play at the Moscow Firebird Theatre.

 On 26 December 2012, on Akhundov's 200th anniversary, the comedy was staged at the Russian Drama Theatre named after A. S. Griboyedov in Tbilisi.